Skip to main content

 caution

-Note that on Android, this does not guarantee connection to internet.
+Note that on Android, this does not guarantee connection to the Internet.
 For instance, the app might have WiFi access but it might be a VPN or a hotel WiFi with no access to internet.

 Get Notified of Network Changes